Near Perry in Livingston County, New York — The American Northeast (Mid-Atlantic)

 The Civilian Conservation Corps

 Location.
-42° 42.209′ N, 77° 56.158′ W. Marker is near Mt Morris, New York, in Livingston County.
+42° 42.209′ N, 77° 56.158′ W. Marker is near Perry, New York, in Livingston County.
 Marker can be reached from Park Road.
 The Gibsonville Camp marker is located about Ό mile up Trail 19 / Gibsonville, from where it intersects Park Road.
 The marker is close to where Trail 19A / Chipmunk, begins. https://parks.ny.gov/documents/parks/LetchworthTrailMapNorth.pdf.
 Touch for map.
 Marker is in this post office area: Perry NY 14530, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Former Site of Gibsonville (about 700 feet away, measured in a direct line); Cabin Area C & Caretaker's Cabin (approx. 0.8 miles away); Gardeau Tract (approx. 1.9 miles away); Mount Morris Dam Commemorative Kiosk (approx. 2½ miles away); Why Was This Dam Built? (approx. 2½ miles away); Dam Facts (approx. 2½ miles away); The Largest Dry Bed Dam East of the Mississippi River (approx. 2½ miles away); Mt.
 Morris Dam (approx. 2.6 miles away).